Key changes IVDD IVDR gap analysis

 Key changes IVDD IVDR

-Although the scope of the IVDR regulation has not expanded significantly.
-There is an enormous amount of work required to transition from the IVDD to the IVDR, manufacturers need to recognize that the IVDR is more complex and detailed and will, therefore, require more resources to maintain as well as implement.
+The scope of devices covered by the IVDR regulation has not expanded significantly compared to the IVDD, however, the amount of work required to transition from the IVDD to the IVDR, is more complex and detailed and will, therefore, require more resources to maintain as well as implement.

-Qserve’s practical approach and established history in the sector allows us to bring our top consultants' interpretations to you.
+Qserve’s practical approach and established history in the sector will help improve the success rate of your submissions.
 We can help you navigate through the new IVDR requirements, classification rules, and conformity routes by starting a GAP analysis.

 Initial estimates predicted that under the IVDD